A Visual Guide to All 37 Villains in the Batman TV Series

-Appearing as Mr. Freeze for only two episodes during the show’s first season, George Sander’s Mr. Freeze is quite low tech compared to the getups that Otto Preminger and Eli Wallach would wear during season two.
-When he does eventually don his signature suit, Sanders looks more like an astronaut than a villain with super freezy powers.
+Appearing as Mr. Freeze for only two episodes during the show’s first season, George Sanders's Mr. Freeze was quite low-tech compared to the getups that Otto Preminger and Eli Wallach would wear during season two.
+When he did eventually don his signature suit, Sanders looked more like an astronaut than a villain with super freezy powers.

 6. MR. FREEZE (OTTO PREMINGER)